arubk/Challenge6_UW_Bootcamp_Arubkevich/README.md

 # Proptech - Housing Rental Analysis for San Francisco

-A Jupyter notebook that contains your analysis of the housing rental market data for San Francisco.
+A Jupyter notebook that contains analysis of the housing rental market data for San Francisco.
 The analysis completed with professionally styled and formatted interactive visualizations.

 ## Technologies
 The application is written in Python 3.9.7 and uses the following libraries: